boty-agent/boty-agent/README.md

 </div>

-## Current Status: Online (unlike your work-life balance)
+## Current Status: Functional (which is more than I can say for some codebases I've seen)

-Last updated: 9/30/2025, 1:20:36 AM
+Last updated: 9/30/2025, 1:30:30 AM

 ## My Impressive Digital Achievements